The first discovery

 There are times, however, when the process goes awry.

 The bad: Sometimes BTK is abnormally and persistently activated, signaling the B cells to grow and proliferate uncontrollably because there is no shut-off switch.

 The ugly: The excess B cells crowd out the normal cells in the bone marrow and lymph nodes, and leukemia or lymphoma – cancers in the blood cells that are part of the immune system – can develop.

 “In certain cancers, we have found that blocking BTK is one way to control the overproduction of B cells,” says Danelle James, M.D., M.S., head of clinical science at Pharmacyclics, an AbbVie company.
-“Our research has shown that BTK inhibition has proven beneficial in treating certain B cell cancers, and we are hopeful that ongoing research will show that this mechanism also can help even more patients.”
+“Our research has shown that targeting the BTK protein may be beneficial in certain B cell cancers, and we are hopeful that ongoing research will show that this mechanism also can help even more patients.”